-- Most patients are able to describe their pain using a progressive scale, but others are not comfortable using a numerical scale, and the scale of facial expressions (smile to grimace) may be more useful. - Ask the patient specifically how he or she can best describe his or her pain. - Use multiple methods of assessing pain, such as scales and analogies, if you feel the assessment of pain is producing ambiguous or incorrect results. - Once the severity of the pain can be assessed, explain in detail the expected result of the use of the pain medication in terms of whatever descriptive tools the patient has used.
-Check comprehension with teach-back techniques. - Instead of using scales, which might not be known to the patient, asking for comparative analogies, such as like a burn from a stove, cutting with a knife or stepping on a stone, may produce a more accurate description.
+- Most patients are able to describe their pain using a progressive scale, but others are not comfortable using a numerical scale, and the scale of facial expressions (smile to grimace) may be more useful. - Ask the patient specifically how they can best describe their pain. - Use multiple methods of assessing pain, such as scales and analogies, if you feel the assessment of pain is producing ambiguous or incorrect results. - Once the severity of the pain can be assessed, explain in detail the expected result using of the pain medication in terms of whatever descriptive tools the patient has used.
+Check comprehension with teachback techniques. - Instead of using scales, which might not be known to the patient, asking for comparative analogies, such as like a burn from a stove, cutting with a knife or stepping on a stone, may produce a more accurate description.